IlyaSemenov/vue-standard-schema/README.md

 It will:

 - Run HTML5 validation (if the form ref is set).
-- Run valibot validation (if the schema is provided).
+- Validate against the schema (if provided).
 - Call submit callback (if provided).

 Arguments passed to this submit function are passed to the submit callback, possibly prepended with form input (if `input` and/or `schema` were provided).